datawire/reference-infrastructure-fabric/README.md

 ### Generate the AWS networking environment

-The high-level steps to get the networking setup are:
+The high-level steps to get the networking set up are:

 1. Terraform generates a deterministic execution plan for the infrastructure it needs to create on AWS.
 2. Terraform executes the plan and creates the necessary infrastructure.